b-studios/lisp.js/README.md

 what can be done with lisp.js

 lisp.js is tested in Firefox 5, Chrome 13 and Internet Explorer 8/9 (though there are some layout and usability issues in IE)

+There are also some [samples](https://github.com/b-studios/lisp.js/wiki/Samples) you can checkout and a [Object Orientation Implemenation](https://github.com/b-studios/lisp.js/blob/master/tests/samples/oo_implementation.lisp) which works with lisp.js